NASCAR uses specialty track-drying technology to rid the rain from racetracks

-From the Daytona 500 to the Indy 500, NASCAR drivers need the track to be completely dry should there be any rain for these important races.
+From the Daytona 500 to the Indy 500, NASCAR drivers need the track to be completely dry should there be any rain during these important races.
 New technology helps to decrease the tracks by 50 percent of the drying time.

-The weather has often been the biggest challenge for NASCAR, but the impact of rain is now significantly reduced thanks to track-drying technology.
+DAYTONA BEACH, Fla. – The weather has often been the biggest challenge for NASCAR, but the impact of rain is now significantly reduced thanks to track-drying technology.

 NASCAR's Air Titan 2.0 is a track-drying apparatus that uses compressed air to push water off the racetrack.

 On oval tracks, like the Daytona International Speedway, races cannot happen if the course is wet.
-Slicks, the tires used at oval tracks, cannot handle the precipitation due to the lack of tread pattern on the tires.
+Slicks, the tires used on oval tracks, cannot handle the precipitation due to the lack of tread pattern on the tires.

 Thomas Davenport, Manager of Track Services for NASCAR, says that the Air Titan trucks use a large volume of air to eliminate excess moisture off the speedway.